juntao/arenztopia/content/people/Tony Y.md

 weight: 3
 ---

 Tony Y. is the cheif designer of Arenztopia.
-He designed virtually everything in
+He designed virtually everything in Arenztopia, including Arenztopia itself.
+The flag, capital, and palaces are all of his design.
+He was also formerly the vice president, and he is on a first-name basis with the king.